saha0073/Deep-Reinforcement-Learning-to-play-Cartpole/README.md

 * Difference between Reinforcement Learning and Deep Reinforcement Learning by [techopedia](https://www.techopedia.com/reinforcement-learning-vs-deep-reinforcement-learning-whats-the-difference/2/34039).

-This project has been inspired by the [youtube tutorial of Nicholas Reotte](https://www.youtube.com/watch?v=cO5g5qLrLSo&t=904s&ab_channel=NicholasRenotte).
+This project has been inspired by the [youtube tutorial] (https://www.youtube.com/watch?v=cO5g5qLrLSo&t=904s&ab_channel=NicholasRenotte) of Nicholas Reotte, so Thanks Nicholas!